-Class 22 RIDDEN COLOURED / SOLID TRADITIONAL / NATIVE / NON-NATIVE PONY any height 4 years old and over.
-Riders any age.
+Class 23 RIDDEN COLOURED / SOLID TRADITIONAL / NATIVE / NON-NATIVE PONY any height 4 years old and over.

-Class 23 TGCA Ridden.
-4 years old and over.
 Riders any age.

 Championship for 1st & 2nd prize winners from classes 18 - 23

 Class 24 BSPS LEADING REIN PONY: Mare or gelding, 4 years old and over, not to exceed 122cm.
 Suitable to be ridden by a rider not to have attained their 8th birthday before 1st January in the current year.